Installing additional packages

 Currently, most scientific packages can be installed using both Pip and Conda.
 Some packages may be easier to install with Conda.
 But the reverse may also happen.
 You can install some packages with Pip and some with Conda, but you should probably avoid mixing these two where possible.
 You can only use Conda in a Miniconda or Anaconda environment.

 Command for convenience

-Pyzo provides three sommands as a convenience that use the conda commands below:
+Pyzo provides three sommands as a convenience that use conda if available, and otherwise pip:

 Install using Pip

 pip command downloads a package from the official Python package